burnstyle1/homelab-ops/runbooks/ai-inference-box.md

 Why the unit differs from the bot's, directive by directive, since serve is not the pure dumb pipe the bot is:

 - `Requires=ollama.service` + `After=... ollama.service`. serve is useless without Ollama, so it is ordered after it and stopped with it.
 The bot only needed `network-online` because it reaches serve over localhost.
 If you would rather serve stay up and retry across an Ollama restart than be stopped with it, use `Wants=` instead of `Requires=`; the trade is that serve then runs during a window where its backend is down and every request errors.
 - The three `Environment=` lines. `SECRET_CHROMA_DIR` is pinned **absolute** on purpose: the in-code default is the relative `./chroma_db`, which resolves against the working directory and would silently follow the process wherever it ran.
-Absolute means the data path can't drift. `HF_HOME` points the embedder cache at the copied-in bge-m3 (section 3.7). `OLLAMA_URL` is set explicitly even though it matches the default, because leaving tmux means nothing is inherited from a shell anymore; the unit documents its own dependencies.
+Absolute means the data path can't drift, and index builds must set the same value so they write the store serve reads (section 5.2). `HF_HOME` points the embedder cache at the copied-in bge-m3 (section 3.7). `OLLAMA_URL` is set explicitly even though it matches the default, because leaving tmux means nothing is inherited from a shell anymore; the unit documents its own dependencies.
 - `ExecStart` runs uvicorn as a python module, not the `.venv/bin/uvicorn` wrapper, to sidestep the copied-venv shebang problem (section 3.7).
 - `ReadWritePaths`. `ProtectSystem=strict` makes the whole filesystem read-only except a few system paths, so serve needs explicit write access to the two places it writes: the Chroma store and the HF cache.
 Omit this and serve starts, then throws on the first query that touches the store.
-This is the single most likely "worked in tmux, broken under systemd" failure.

 Everyday operations:
 ```bash